giellalt/lang-olo/src-fst-morphology-root.lexc.md

-# The tags and root lexica of the morphological fst of Livvi
+# The tags and root lexica of the morphological fst of Livvi Karelian

 ## Multichar symbols